likerRr/generator-es-next/README.md

 #### Setup

 Go to [codecov](https://codecov.io) and authorize your app.
-Now every travis build a report will be created.
+Now after every travis build a report will be created.

 In order to use  reports manually (without help of travis), use `npm run coverage` to generate report and `npm run coverage:report -- -t :repository-token` to upload it.
 Find `:repository-token` on the project's